goossens/SteampunkDeskLamp/src/intro.md

 assets required to build your own can be found in my [Github repository](https://github.com/goossens/DeskLight).

-Disclainer: This project deals with lethal electrical current.
+Disclaimer: This project deals with lethal electrical current.
 Use at your own risk!!